EricGeorge/gitignore_template/README.md

-# gitignore_template
+# gitignore
-My personal version of .gitignore
+This is where I track my personal version of .gitignore

+Just rename to .gitignore and drop into a git initialized folder.